Krylov Polynomials and Quantum Query Complexity

-where \( H \) is a Hermitian operator accessible via oracle or block-encoding queries, \( f \) is a target function (e.g., exponential, inverse, or filter), and \( |\psi_0\rangle \) is a given initial state.
 Conventional analyses are state-oblivious and neglect the actual spectral support of the initial state, which leads to overly pessimistic bounds.
 However, repeated applications of \(H\) on the initial state generate the Krylov subspace

 within which all states of the form \( f(H)|\psi_0\rangle \) reside.
 A quantum circuit making \(q\) oracle queries to \(H\) can prepare only states \( p(H)|\psi_0\rangle \) where \(p\) is a polynomial of degree at most \(q\); thus, we show that the query count and the Krylov depth are equivalent notions.
 More precisely, we show that the given full knowledge of the spectral measure $\mu_{H,\psi_0}$, the minimal query complexity equals the optimal polynomial approximation degree of $f$, up to some approximation error $\epsilon$.
-Such optimal polynomials can be implemented via the Quantum Singular Value Transformation (QSVT) framework \cite{Gily_n_2019, Martyn_2021}.
-Therefore, our work unifies quantum query models, orthogonal polynomial theory, and Krylov compression into a single coherent framework \cite{Koornwinder_2013, M_ck_2022, Balasubramanian_2022}.
+While determining the spectral measure is computationally non-trivial, assuming access to it allows us to derive tight information-theoretic lower bounds on query complexity.
+Once such optimal polynomials are found, it can be implemented via the Quantum Singular Value Transformation (QSVT) framework \cite{Gily_n_2019, Martyn_2021, Lin_2020}.
+Therefore, our work unifies quantum query models, orthogonal polynomial theory, and Krylov compression into a single coherent framework \cite{Koornwinder_2013, M_ck_2022, Balasubramanian_2022, Adhikari_2022}.

-The remainder of this manuscript is organized as follows.
+The remainder of this paper is organized as follows.
 In Section~\ref{sec:KrylovMethods}, we review the basics of Krylov compression, the Lanczos algorithm, and the Favard polynomial formalism.
 Section~\ref{sec:operational-picture} develops the operational picture of the overall framework.
 In Section~\ref{sec:optimal-query-construction}, we analyze the optimal quantum query complexity within the state-aware formalism, some examples, and comparisons to the state-oblivious approach.
 Section~\ref{sec:family} extends the framework to a family of initial states, and finally, Section~\ref{sec:discussions} summarizes the conclusions and outlines future work.